 IMO regulations aimed at reducing SOx emissions from vessels have come into force over the past several years.

-To comply with these regulations, the Group considers the optimal method for each vessel of three options: using oil that complies with the regulations (low-sulphur fuel oil), installing an SOx scrubber (system for desulphurizing exhaust gas), or converting to LNG or other fuels.
-To ensure a safe and smooth witch to low-sulphur fuel oil beginning in January 2020, the Group has launched an internal project for sharing information on the timing of and key points to note during the switch while also verifying the impact the compliant fuel oil will have on ship engines and preparation of stable oil supply.
+To comply with these regulations, the Group considered the optimal method for each vessel of three options: using oil that complies with the regulations (low-sulphur fuel oil), installing an SOx scrubber (system for desulphurizing exhaust gas), or converting to LNG or other fuels.
+To ensure a safe and smooth switch to low-sulphur fuel oil beginning in January 2020, the Group done an internal project for sharing information on the timing and key points to note during the switch while also verifying the impact the compliant fuel oil.
+Our operating ships are operated well and no confused fuel oil supply.

 Bunker oil, when burned, generates nitrogen oxide (NOx) compounds, which are greenhouse gases.

 International Maritime Organization (IMO) regulations aimed at reducing vessels' NOx emissions have been in effect for several years, with the Tier II requirements becoming effective from 2011.

 Furthermore, in the ECAs of the U.S. and Canada, vessels constructed on or after 1 January 2016 must comply with Tier III requirements.
 And in the ECAs of Europe, vessels constructed on or after 1 January 2021 must comply with Tier III requirements.

 This requirement related to reducing the greenhouse gas emissions from ships was adopted in July 2011 and requires all vessels to retain a SEEMP on board.

 Every vessel makes Ship Energy Efficiency Management Plans before the start of each voyage.